| |

 greater

-than 113, such as 139, 340, 887,
+than 113, such as 139, 340, 887, 1000, or

-shown in successive
+1226, can be shown in successive layers

 around the wheel.
 For

-instance, we see that 1226, 1000, and 887 all leave
+instance, we see that 1226, 1000, and 887 all leave the same

-the same remainder of 96, when divided by 113.
+remainder of 96, when divided by 113.
 Marking the start and the end of the cycle on the chart Five of the ten Frame segment values occupy a significant position on the Wheel of 113.
 The start and the end of the cycle, is where we see an entire group of values: The key first remainder in the cycle after the mandatory 1 & 10 & 100 & 1000 start is 96.
 The total length of the Frame (1226) leaves this remainder.
 Two Frame segment values (139 & 147) mark the last two steps of the cycle by their remainders.
 This dense grouping indicates the carrying out of all the 112 steps in the cycle.
 The Pi-decimals Two segments - 80 and 146 form a straight line across the pie-chart of 113, because they add up to twice 113.
 We remember that in the image we also had a line subtending the section of 339, the Tri-balance, which is made of 80 and 146 sandwiching 113.
 That line was an obvious inner image divide..
 The sequence of six Pi digits on our pie-chart begins with 16, then 146 marks the sixth, and the last digit.
 So, 16, and 146 are markers for this sequence, and so is 80. * One marker for the start, and two markers for the end of the PI sequence on the pie-chart of 113 indicate that the Ancients knew not only where this PI approximation begins, but also where it ends.
 To know that 355 / 113 gives Pi correct to the sixth decimal is to know that the seventh decimal is wrong - and, how could one do that without knowing the correct seventh decimal of Pi?
 As confirmation, we had Pi quoted, to eighteen decimals.
 In addition to Pi and Phi, and the precessional (Osiris) numbers, we now have repeating fraction cycles, or blocks on the Frame's list of subjects.
 Other interesting repeating blocks of Frame values 80 / 81 = 0.
 9 8 7 6 5 4 3 2 (repeating block)1 / 81 = .
 0 1 2 3 4 5 6 7 8 (repeating block)

 80 & 81 are the lowest two whole numbers giving a ratio, where decimals form a series of at least eight elements, descending by the regular interval of one.
 1 & 81 are the lowest two whole numbers giving a ratio, where decimals form a series of at least nine elements, ascending by one.80 and 81 total 161 - the first three digits of Phi, or, the square root of 25,920 to within a hair 161 x 161 = 25,920 + 1.
 80 x 81 = 6,480 = 1/4 of 25,920 (Years of the Zodiac) * |